bnielsen1965/nodejs-install/README.md

 The configuration of alternatives or symlinks will attempt to switch to the latest installed version or if no installed versions remain then the alternatives or symlinks will be removed.

+## unofficial builds

+Some platforms may not have an offcial build, I.E. the armv6l CPU on the Raspberry Pi Zero does not have an official nodejs build.
+If a platform is supported by the unofficial builds project then nodejs can be installed by using the -u flag.

+> sudo ./nodejs-install.sh install -v 14.15.1 -u

+This will search the unoffical builds download site and install the package if found.